ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 ## General scripts for Cantabular Import Journey

+Create a directory named something like `ons` as a ONS root directory and checkout the correct version (usually develop) of this repo under it.

-Create an "ons" directory and copy the shell scripts in this directory into it and run those copies.
+Type `make` which will create symlinks for the shell scripts under this ONS root directory

+XXX You will also need a copy of `dp_synth_config_1.dat` under this directory.
+This file is used to create the cantabular server database (not the cantabular metadata server).

-A description of the scripts follows.
+A description of these scripts follows.

 * scs-md.sh